Iqoqo/platform-demos/iqoqo-airflow-machine-learning-sample/README.md

 --> * Feeding new "unknown" input images to the built model in order to sort the input into one of the classes (food or not food). (`predict.py`)

-Naturally, each agent will report its results to a different text file.
+Naturally, each agent working on a different set of images will report its results to a different text file.